Discriminative-Generative Target Speaker Extraction with Decoder-Only Language Models: Results and Discussions

-Table~\ref{tbl:ablation} summarizes the ablation results under different input and output configurations of the decoder-only language model. \textit{Base} denotes the proposed LauraTSE baseline, while \textit{$n$-} indicates the number of RVQ layers predicted by the auto-regressive decoder-only language model.
-Varying $n$ from 1 to 3 yields only marginal performance differences, suggesting that predicting a small number of coarse-grained RVQ layers is sufficient for the target-speaker extraction task.
+Table~\ref{tbl:ablation} summarizes the ablation results under different decoder-only input-output configurations.
+First, varying the number of predicted RVQ layers from one to three leads to only minor differences.
+This suggests that predicting a small number of coarse codec layers is sufficient for the decoder-only model, while the remaining detail can be recovered by the refinement module.

-To investigate whether strict length alignment between the conditional input and the generated output is necessary, we reformulate the decoder-only input sequence as $[\textit{bos}, E_r, E_m, \textit{tse}]$ and require the model to generate an output sequence containing both the enrollment and the enhanced speech, referred to as \textit{Ref output}.
-During inference, only the segment corresponding to the mixed speech is retained.
-This variant achieves performance comparable to the original setting, indicating that strict input--output length alignment is not required and that the decoder-only language model can focus solely on generating the clean target speech.

-Inspired by SpeechX~\cite{wang2024speechx}, we further evaluate a discrete-input variant (\textit{Discrete IO}), in which continuous log-mel features are replaced with discrete RVQ codebook indices.
-This configuration consistently performs worse than the continuous-feature baseline, likely due to information loss from discretization and a mismatch between codec representations trained on clean speech and the mixed-speech inputs encountered during target speaker extraction.

-Finally, we examine the use of WavLM~\cite{wavlm} features as model inputs (\textit{WavLM input}).
-Consistent with previous observations, this variant exhibits degraded speaker similarity performance, which may be attributed to the reduced preservation of speaker-related acoustic characteristics in the discretized representations.
+Second, the Ref output setting, in which the model generates both the enrollment and enhanced segments, performs comparably to the baseline.
+This result suggests that strict output-length alignment is not critical in the current framework.

+Third, replacing continuous acoustic inputs with discrete codec inputs leads to a consistent performance drop (Discrete IO), and WavLM-based~\cite{wavlm} input features further degrade semantic fidelity and speaker similarity.
+These findings indicate that continuous acoustic conditioning better preserves target-related fine-grained information than discretized or more abstract representations in this task.